itaywe1998/EcoEvolution/Code_Diary.md

 Near future (08.10.23) task - find a family/neighborhood of inputs so that case separation occurs.

 (09.10.23) Done with data display for FAILED runs.
 Now just a dual demo.
+Demo ready.Going for little grid search on bash.

 ```